Men’s Fashion Tips & Styling Advice: How To Upgrade Your Wardrobe, Ditch The Tech Bro Hoodie & Vest Image: Tips From A San Francisco Image Consultant

 It doesn’t help that startups and tech companies try to shove company culture down the mouths of their employees so much as to create a line of clothing for them to build brand awareness namely through t-shirt, vests and backpacks.
 Working in isolation behind a computer all day or limited meetings and social collaboration also caters to the introvert type which gives rise to the Silicon Valley or Tech Bro Uniform.

-Silicon Valley, Tech Bro Uniform, Stereotypes, Image & Fashion
+Silicon Valley, Tech Bro Uniform, Stereotypes, Image & Hoodie Culture

 The Silicon Valley Uniform or Tech Bro Outfit is synonymous with engineers, those who work in tech and e people living in the Bay Area.
 While it’s perfectly normal and expected some items will be in everyone’s wardrobe, it’s at the point when these items dominate the majority or your closet and is observed amongst groups at a bar, lunch spots in downtown and waiting for Uber rides across town that the stereotype is most present and validated.